Bigger than a Little Black Dress

 Reserve your club's spot today:

-David Wagner is living the life: perfect family, successful career, millions in his bank account, and always the life of the party.
-But he has one more thing...a secret, with the power to derail it all.
+David Wagner is living the life: Family man.
+Millionaire.
+And always, the funniest guy in the room.
+But he has one more thing the world can't see...a secret, powerful enough to derail it all.

 Based on a true story.